ItsJustMeChris/ABC-Boilerplate/README.md

 # ABC-Boilerplate
 !!
-This is currently not working due to some deno changes in the way `import` works in type script, it will be updated eventually to support whatever Deno decides, but since we need `unstable` to use some features, this cannot be updated until Deno decides if this feature goes to production and the other libraries update !!
+This is currently not working due to some deno changes in the way `import` works in type script, it will be updated eventually to support whatever Deno decides, but since we need `unstable` to use some features, this cannot be updated until Deno decides if this feature goes to production and the other libraries update -- In the meantime I will publish a Node/Fastify boilerplate shortly.. !!

 Boilerplate for Deno ABC